explita/fastify-zod/README.md

       age: z.number().int().positive(),
     }),
   })
+  .pre(async (req) => {
+    // Runs before validation and checks
+    // Good for permission / authorization checks console.log("Running pre-handler for:", req.url);
+    // You can modify the request object here if needed })
+  .pre((req) => {
+    // You can chain multiple pre handlers console.log("Running pre-handler for:", req.url);
+  })
-  //check can take single or array of check functions .check([
+  // check can take single or array of check functions
+  // or chain multiple checks
+  .check([
     (req, { multiPathError }) => {
       if (req.body.age < 18) {